kubesphere/website/content/en/docs/cluster-administration/persistent-volume-and-storage-class.md

 {{< notice note >}}

-It is not recommended that you use NFS storage for production (especially on Kubernetes version 1.20 or later) as some issues may occur, such as `failed to obtain lock` and Pod `CrashLoopBackOff`.
+It is not recommended that you use NFS storage for production (especially on Kubernetes version 1.20 or later) as some issues may occur, such as `failed to obtain lock` and `input/output error`, resulting in Pod `CrashLoopBackOff`.
 Besides, some apps may not be compatible with NFS, including [Prometheus](https://github.com/prometheus/prometheus/blob/03b354d4d9386e4b3bfbcd45da4bb58b182051a5/docs/storage.md#operational-aspects).

 {{</ notice >}}